hunterjackson/froglol/.githooks/README.md

    ✓ app/models.py
    ✓ app/routes/bookmarks.py

+4. Verifying all linting issues are resolved...
+✓ All checks passed

+5. Verifying formatting is correct...
+✓ 17 files already formatted

 ✅ All checks passed!
-Proceeding with commit.
+Your code will pass GitHub Actions lint checks.
 ```

 **If the hook blocks your commit:**